Swisstransplant/rcookbook/README.md

 The cookbook is available at this link:
 <https://swisstransplant.github.io/rcookbook>

-To publish the cookbook type:
+To publish the cookbook, type in the Windows CMD (Git Bash may cause an error):

 ```
 quarto publish gh-pages